When is nonreciprocity relevant?

-The new system has two symmetries: thanks to condition 1 it has the same symmetry as one of the original two fields, and thanks to conditions 2-3 it has the symmetry $(\phi_1, \phi_2)\to (\phi_2, -\phi_1)$.
+The symmetries of the perturbed system include (i) thanks to condition 1, the same symmetry as one of the original two fields, and (ii) thanks to conditions 2-3, the symmetry $(\phi_1, \phi_2)\to (\phi_2, -\phi_1)$.
 The breaking of the first symmetry can therefore be detected by studying the average value of \textit{either} of the two fields, which are order parameter fields of the unperturbed phase transition.
 In addition, the second symmetry prevents the critical point from being shifted at linear order in the perturbation.
-Indeed, a reversal of $\delta \cS$ amounts to exchanging the labels of the two fields (which are interchangeable thanks to the symmetry $(\phi_1, \phi_2)\to (\phi_2, -\phi_1)$), hence leaving the critical point unchanged: its shift must therefore be even in the parameter defining the perturbation.
-This arises from the constraint $|\langle \mathcal{O}\rangle_{\delta K_{-}}| = |\langle \mathcal{O}\rangle_{-\delta K_{-}}|$ where $\mathcal{O}$ is the order parameter ($\phi_1$ or $\phi_2$), which is a direct consequence of the symmetry of $\mathcal{S}$.
-Since we expect analyticity (condition 4), the shift must be at least of quadratic order.
+Indeed, a reversal of $\delta \cS$ ($\delta \cS \to - \delta \cS$) amounts to exchanging the labels of the two fields (which are interchangeable thanks to the symmetry $(\phi_1, \phi_2)\to (\phi_2, -\phi_1)$), hence leaving the critical point unchanged: its shift must therefore be even in the parameter defining the perturbation.
+This arises from the constraint $|\langle \mathcal{O}\rangle_{\epsilon}| = |\langle \mathcal{O}\rangle_{-\epsilon}|$ where $\mathcal{O}$ is the order parameter ($\phi_1$ or $\phi_2$), which is a direct consequence of the symmetry of $\mathcal{S}$.
+Since we assumed analyticity (condition 4), the shift must be at least of quadratic order.

 Conditions 1 to 4 ensure two key properties: (1) the average value of the fields is the order parameter, (2) a small nonreciprocal perturbation shifts the system parallel to the critical line.
 Since our results derived in the main text relied on these two properties, they equally hold for any system complying with conditions 1 to 4.
 Hence, the introduction of nonreciprocity is relevant whenever the susceptibility diverges at the phase transition as discussed in a concrete case below.